tkkr6895/lanproviser/README.txt

 1. Build project in an IDE, preferably Eclipse.
 Run the project just as any other java application, the project having maven framework will build the workspace itself.
 The swing dialog will open up, and follow as per the instructions.
 2. Obtain the JAR file.
 Click and run the file as you would with any Java application, if the suitable java version is installed [preferably version 8], the application should run with no hassle.

+ In case of relative spell check, please provide the path for the required reference file.
+(The path of a file can be obtained either by dragging the file to Terminal of your computer, or by looking it up under the Properties of the file.)

 For any further information, contact the developers:
 Sarah Christina <sarahshekeran@gmail.com>, ISE, PESIT
 Shakul Ramkumar <shockzp@gmail.com>, ISE,PESIT